Ludo Coeck

 Ludo Coeck (25 September 1955 – 9 October 1985) was a Belgian footballer who played as left winger or central midfielder.
 His clubs included Berchem Sport, Anderlecht, Inter Milan and Ascoli Calcio.

 First capped for the Belgium national team at the age of 19, he went on to play for his country 46 times, scoring four goals, over an international career which lasted a decade.

-Coeck was a member of the Belgium squad at España 82, where he played in all five of his country's games and scored with a long-range free-kick against El Salvador, and at Euro 84, where he appeared as a substitute in the defeats by France and Denmark.
+Coeck was a member of the Belgium World Cup squad at España 82, where he played in all five of his country's games and scored with a long-range shot against El Salvador, and at Euro 84, where he appeared as a substitute in the defeats by France and Denmark.

-On 7 October 1985, while he was on his way back to Antwerp, after signing for R.W.D.
-Molenbeek and taking part in a TV sports programme in Brussels, Coeck was badly injured when his BMW ploughed into crash barriers on a motorway near the town of Rumst.
+On 7 October 1985, while he was on his way back to Antwerp and taking part in a TV sports programme in Brussels, Coeck was badly injured when his BMW ploughed into crash barriers on a motorway near the town of Rumst.
 He died two days later, at the University of Antwerp Clinic in Edegem.
 He was 30 years old.

+Early life

+Ludo Coeck was born in Berchem, Antwerp.
+At the age of 9, he joined the local Berchem Sport.
+As a child, he looked up to Italian playmaker Gianni Rivera.

+Club career

+K. Berchem Sport

+Ludo Coeck made his professional debut at age 16 with K. Berchem Sport, who would go on to win the Second Division in the title.
+Coeck immediately made an excellent impression in a handful of matches, after which several top clubs from Belgium showed interest.
+His father hoped, just like the supporters of Berchem Sport, that Coeck would stay in Berchem for a while because of his young age.
+But the offer of Constant Vanden Stock was so tempting that the club let Coeck leave for R.S.C.
+Anderlecht in the summer of 1972, who paid more than 5 million BEF for the young player.
+The Brussels club saw Coeck as a possible successor to Paul Van Himst.